 Getting the basics right

-A thorough consideration of all of these fundamentals will provide a great platform for the design process for your startup.
+A thorough consideration of all of these fundamentals will provide a great platform for the design process for your company.
 Ignoring them can be disastrous (and has been for many a failed venture), so don’t let a great idea be ruined by bad planning - lead with the design basics first and the rest will follow.